hyperledger-archives/composer/packages/composer-website/jekylldocs/applications/node.md

 ```

 The first {{site.data.conrefs.composer_full}} API call that we are going to make here, is the connect() API, to establish the connection to the {{site.data.conrefs.composer_full}} runtime on the Hyperledger Fabric.
-This API returns the businessNetworkDefinition if successful - which we hold onto.
-The API takes, the connection profile name, business network identifier and participant details.
+This API returns a Promise to the businessNetworkDefinition if successful:

 ```javascript
 this.bizNetworkConnection.connect(this.CONNECTION_PROFILE_NAME, this.businessNetworkIdentifier, participantId, participantPwd)